 Can I use a General Practitioner (GP) who is not in the SAB Medical Aid Network?

-You are free to remain under the care of any GP as we currently don't have a network for GPs.
+On the Comprehensive Option you are free to remain under the care of any GP as we currently don't have a network for GPs.
 Where a GP is on the Discovery Health GP network, we will pay these claims at the agreed rate and you are not liable for any shortfalls.
 Where a GP charges fees higher than the Scheme Rate, you will have to pay the difference.
 If you submit a quotation from the GP for the planned visit, we can tell you how much the Scheme will pay and you will be able to budget for the amount due by you.